a

 Ballarat High School is accredited under the Department of Education CRICOS registration (CRICOS provider name and code: Department of Education, 00861K) for international student enrolment.
 For further information refer to www.study.vic.gov.au

 We appreciate the interest of all families considering partnering with Ballarat High School for their child’s secondary education.
-For those seeking to commence with us in 2026, please complete and submit our enrolment form below.
+For those seeking to commence with us in Years 7-12 in 2026, please complete and submit our enrolment request form below.

 Ballarat High School is accredited under the Department of Education and Training’s CRICOS registration (00861K).
 For further information refer to www.study.vic.gov.au